AutoxingTech/axbot_restbook/docs/guides/robot_admin.md

 From left to right:

-- Alerts - Show alerts of the robot
+- Alerts - Displays robot alerts.
-- Control - When this tab is active, in "AUTO" mode, you can "double click" on map to move the robot
+- Control - When this tab is active in "AUTO" mode, you can double-click on the map to move the robot.
-- Mapping - For creating new map
+- Mapping - Used for creating new maps.
-- More Visualization Options - To see more data from sensors
+- More Visualization Options - Provides access to additional sensor data.

 ### Action Panel